Registered Nurse – Perinatal Intensive Care Nursing

 Program Overview

-Registered Nurse – Perinatal Intensive Care Nursing is a postgraduate program that prepares registered nurses to care for critically ill newborns and their families in an intensive care setting.
+The one-semester Registered Nurse – Perinatal Intensive Care Nursing (Postgraduate S404) program prepares Registered Nurses to provide care for critically ill newborns and their families in an intensive care setting.

 Full Description

-Registered Nurse – Perinatal Intensive Care Nursing is a postgraduate program that prepares Registered Nurses to provide comprehensive care to critically ill newborns and their families in a neonatal intensive care unit (NICU).
-Research and theoretical perspectives provide the foundation of study for family-centred intensive care.
+Registered Nurse – Perinatal Intensive Care Nursing (Postgraduate S404) is a program for Registered Nurses to learn how to provide comprehensive care to critically ill newborns and their families in a neonatal intensive care unit (NICU).
+Research and theoretical perspectives provide the foundation of study for family-centered intensive care.

-This full-time, one semester program (15 weeks) is offered in two learning streams to support learners with different levels of experience in neonatal nursing.
+This full-time, one-semester (15 weeks) graduate certificate program is offered in two learning streams to support different levels of experience in neonatal nursing.

 • Full-time – Standard learning stream (15 weeks): Offered in September and January.
-This stream of learning provides comprehensive teaching for registered nurses who have no current experience in neonatal nursing.
-Students attend synchronous-learning classes three full days per week.
-Lectures, case studies, and expert guest speakers comprise the theoretical component.
-Course content will be delivered online for September 2022; class attendance will be required.
-Completion of two clinical courses are mandatory.
+Choose this stream of learning if you are a registered nurse with no current experience in neonatal nursing.
+As a student in this stream, you will attend synchronous-learning classes three full days per week.
+Lectures, case studies and expert guest speakers comprise the theoretical component.
+Completion of two clinical courses is mandatory.

 • Full-time – Accelerated learning stream (15 weeks): Offered in September and January.
-This stream of learning is available to nurses with at least one year of current experience caring for neonates, typically in a Level II or III NICU.
+Choose this stream of learning if you are a registered nurse with at least one year of current experience caring for neonates, typically in a Level II or III NICU.
 Online interactive classes occur twice a week for discussion and facilitation of learning of the theoretical concepts.
 Class attendance is strongly recommended; recordings will be available.
 Completion of a successful application of Prior Learning Assessment and Recognition (PLAR) for current NICU experience will provide credit for one or both clinical courses within the Perinatal program.

 • a theory manual